syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 ## Minimum Appointment Height:

-To make the appointments bigger, so that the subject can be readable.
-Setting Height for a [ScheduleAppointment](https://help.syncfusion.com/cr/cref_files/xamarin/sfschedule/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.ScheduleAppointment.html) when it has minimum duration.
-Using [MinHeight](https://help.syncfusion.com/cr/cref_files/xamarin/sfschedule/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.MinHeight.html) property to set the height of the appointment.
+[MinHeight](https://help.syncfusion.com/cr/cref_files/xamarin/sfschedule/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.MinHeight.html) of an appointment is to set an arbitrary height to appointments when it has minimum duration, so that the subject can be readable.

 {% highlight c# %}